 This haori liner from 1930 has jazz sheet music printed on it

-One aspect of Western culture that the Japanese readily embraced was the cocktail, an enthusiasm that surged after the war, to the point where, according to modern bartending legend Kazuo Uyeda, "you could find a Martini shaker in every house and a Martini glass in every hand".
+One aspect of Western culture that the Japanese readily embraced was the cocktail, an enthusiasm that surged to the point where, according to bartending legend Kazuo Uyeda, "you could find a Martini shaker in every house and a Martini glass in every hand".

 The Japanese art of bartending developed along its own lines, with the culture's characteristic attention to detail, respect for procedure and appreciation of the subtle stimulation of all the senses.
 We'll be offering a bespoke cocktail menu for the evening inspired by the Land of the Rising Sun.

 Main (All served with Asian vegetables, pickles and jasmine rice)